daodiseomirror/docs/protocol/mirrored-assets-massets.md

 To **whitelist** an mAsset is to register it with Mirror Protocol, which involves several operations, including:

 * creating the mAsset token and assigning its oracle feeder
-* creating the mAsset-UST trading pair on Terraswap and its LP token
+* creating the mAsset-UST trading pair on Daodiseoswap and its LP token
 * registering the new mAsset with all relevant Mirror Contracts

 Whitelisting is approved by [governance](governance/whitelist-procedure.md) and is automatically implemented if the whitelisting poll receives enough votes.
-Once an mAsset has been whitelisted, it will be mintable through opening a CDP and tradeable on Terraswap.
-In addition, LP tokens for the corresponding Terraswap pool will begin to earn MIR inflation rewards when staked.
+Once an mAsset has been whitelisted, it will be mintable through opening a CDP and tradeable on Daodiseoswap.
+In addition, LP tokens for the corresponding Daodiseoswap pool will begin to earn MIR inflation rewards when staked.

 ### Delisting & Migration

 In situations where the tracked asset undergoes a corporate event such as a stock split, merger, bankruptcy, etc. and becomes difficult to reflect properly due to inconsistencies, an mAsset can be **delisted**, or discontinued, with the following migration procedure initiated by the oracle feeder:

-1. New replacement mAsset token, Terraswap pair, and LP tokens contracts are created, and the present values of properties of mAsset will be transferred over
+1. New replacement mAsset token, Daodiseoswap pair, and LP tokens contracts are created, and the present values of properties of mAsset will be transferred over
 2. The oracle feeder sets the `end_price` for the mAsset to the latest valid price
 3. The mAsset's min. collateral ratio is set to 100%